 Video games, just as foods, exercise, dieting, medicines, and social media, can be used irresponsibly.

-It is easier to eat too much or too little than to eat moderately.
+It's easier to eat too much or too little than to eat moderately.
 When you're treated unfairly, it is easier to lash out or retreat than to properly assert yourself.
-Healthy assertion is a topic that deserves its own post for another day.
+Healthy assertion is difficult for most people, and is a topic that deserves its own post for another day.